Resource Management Act 1991

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 165G: Plan may specify allocation methods
+165G: Plan may specify allocation methods, or

-or “A plan can say how to share out space in the coastal area for different activities.”
+"A plan can decide how to share space in our coastal areas for different activities."

 Part 7A Occupation of common marine and coastal area